ddombrov/MancalaAndAyoGame/README.md

 ```
 ## Limitations

 While both rule sets should not cause errors, the Ayo rules has some incomplete logic.
 The GameRules class has replaced Board class.
 Persistance and GUI not yet implemented.
-Code has duplication due to time constraints.
+There is lots of code  duplication and I failed to optimize MancalaDataStructure due to time constraints.

 ## Author Information